-They are both more oily than cakey like my other Degree deodorant.
+They are both more oily than normal deodorants, too.

-I have to apply Jason kind about 10 times a day.
+I have to apply the Jason kind about 10 times a day.
 SO ANNOYING.

 But it’s all about Baby McInnis, now.

 Also, I bought some cavity-protection toothpaste, since someone recommended that.
-Pregnant women are susceptible to all sorts of mouth issues, partly due to the oodles of blood pumping through our veins.
+Pregnant women are susceptible to all sorts of mouth issues due to hormones and the oodles of blood pumping through our veins.
 Seriously, we can have TWICE the volume of blood in us when we’re pregnant.
 Isn’t that crazy?
 Is that why my veins are popping out all over my body?

 Also, I bought my first real for-baby purchase ever!!!!

 Baby-safe laundry detergent!
-You know, for their sensitive baby skin!!!!
+You know, for sensitive baby skin!!!!
 How cute!!!!

 I know this isn’t totally necessary, but you can’t ask a pregnant woman to go grocery shopping and NOT expect her to come home with baby frivolities.